The1Funraiser/WHSTechNotes/journal.md

 # January 8, 2025

 What did I most enjoy about this class?
 I enjoyed the minecraft coding in this class.
 What could I improve on?
 I think I could prove on my coding in this class.
 A project I'd like to explore in this class is to try coding for a drone.
 Something specific i'd like to learn in this class is coding.
 And I'm not interested in pursuing any certifications related in this class.

+# January 13, 2025

+ The tech industry is shifting towards prioritizing artificial intelligence (AI) skills over traditional tech roles.
+What are my thoughts on this shift?
+My thoughts upon this is that AI will replace the majority of tech jobs.
+I think AI will limit the opportunities for workers.
+I would prepare myself to research the changes in the job market.
+I'd continue my work to make sure i'm not missing out on anything.